mendix/docs/content/releasenotes/mobile/native-template.md

 ### Fixes

-* We identified and fixed an issue on Android Custom Dev apps with Deep links crashing the application.
+* We fixed an issue affecting Android custom developer apps where deep links crashed applications.

 ## 5.1.13